Prodge/budgie/README.md

 If you wish to import data from a csv a script and make target are provided.

 You will need to modify the script slightly.
-The inpui csv file is defined in the script which can be found in /scripts/import_from_csv.py
+The input csv file is defined in the script which can be found in /scripts/import_from_csv.py

+Run the following make target when you are ready to import.
 ```
 make import_from_csv
 ```